subtlepseudonym/subtlepseudonym.github.io/content/articles/edit-git-hunks/index.md

 ```

 ### Conclusion
-I use git patch adding everyday and honestly can’t believe how long I’d been writing code without it.
+I use git patch adding everyday and honestly can't believe how long I'd been writing code without it.
 The intent of this article was to provide a simple walkthrough of `git add --patch` along with a brief explanation of its features.

 The best way to learn about this git feature is, of course, using it directly, but hopefully this article cleared up any points of confusion or made the process more approachable.
 If not, check out these posts on the same subject by [Markus Wein](https://nuclearsquid.com/writings/git-add/) and [Kenny Ballou](https://kennyballou.com/blog/2015/10/art-manually-edit-hunks).